adambard/learnxinyminutes-docs/julia.html.markdown

 ## 4. Functions
 ####################################################

-# Use the keyword function to create new functions
+# The keyword 'function' creates new functions
+#function name(arglist)
+#  body...
+#end
 function add(x, y)
     println("x is $x and y is $y")

-    # Functions implicitly return the value of their last statement
+    # Functions return the value of their last statement
     x + y
 end